TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 7/1 Corinthians 7.26.md

 ---

-I think therefore that this is good by reason of the distress that is upon us, [namely], that it is good for a man to be as he is.
+I think that it is good therefore, because of the distress that is on us, that it is good for a man to be as he is.